SkynetNetwork/skynetpos/documents/proof_of_space.md

 *Plotting* is our term for the method of writing data to disk such that we can quickly retrieve 1 or more proofs (if they exist) for a given challenge.
 The *plot* refers to the contents of the file on disk.
 While proof retrieval must be fast, the plotting process can take time, as it is only done once, by the prover.
-In the Chia Blockchain, these provers are referred to as *farmers*, since they create and maintain the plots.
+In the Skynet Blockchain, these provers are referred to as *farmers*, since they create and maintain the plots.
 That is, a farmer creates and efficiently stores data on disk, for a given *plot seed*, that allows them to find proofs $\Large{\Pi}$ that meet the above requirements.
 We first discuss general concepts related to the problem of plotting.